-- The following numbers of respondents indicated that the Proposer's solution better facilitated the Applicable Objectives than the Baseline (from the 69 respondents): 42 for (a), 39 for (b), 13 for (c) and 33 for (d). - 38 respondents agreed with the implementation approach, whilst 24 disagreed.
-Significant numbers of respondents noted concerns with the timeline for implementation, including a need to be more realistic/flexible to allow more time for developers to meet Gate 2 criteria and raise 'ModApps23' if necessary. - Several comments were made that more detail was required for the Elements of the solution, with more clarity being needed on the proposed processes involved. - Support was expressed by multiple respondents for the overall solution and efforts to offer a structured process with greater efficiency. - Multiple respondents expressed the need to see the accompanying three Methodologies and NESO's Guidance documents as soon as possible along with the regulatory framework/governance for them. - Several respondents noted a lack of evidence to support the proposal or any impact assessment. - Multiple respondents supported more visibility of the ENA Strategic Connections Group to assess if distribution and transmission queue re-ordering will be aligned. - Some respondents felt the Proposal could lead to unintended consequences such as the termination or reduction of viable projects with smaller industry participants not having access to the expertise required for the process. - Views were expressed that no due/undue discrimination could be foreseen from the proposal, as well as views with concerns over discrimination against a number of different project types. - Some respondents were not clear how the proposal will deliver either the Authority or Government policy and a suggestion for the full scope of Connections Reform being needed to make informed decisions. - Question 6 of the Workgroup Consultation related to Elements deemed not appropriate for the existing contracted background.
-There were responses identifying most of the proposed Elements (separately or in conjunction with others), however more responses identified Element 9 and Element 14. - Question 7 of the Workgroup Consultation asked for features felt to be missing from CMP435 to which there were a range of suggestions, examples being reviewed treatment of demand projects, flexibility for implementation, 100% certification of Gate 2 criteria, inclusion of significant 'ModApps', cost refunds/relocation and codification of guidance. - Question 8 of the Workgroup Consultation asked if any groups should be exempt from CMP435.
-A range of suggestions were made, but several respondents noted that exemptions undermine the process by introducing potential distortion, and several respondents noted those with existing offers/agreements should be exempt.
+- The following numbers of respondents indicated that the Proposer's solution better facilitated the Applicable Objectives than the Baseline (from the 69 respondents): 42 for (a), 39 for (b), 13 for (c) and 33 for (d). - There were 38 respondents in agreement with the implementation approach, whilst 24 disagreed.
+Significant numbers of respondents noted concerns with the timeline for implementation, including a need to be more realistic/flexible to allow more time for developers to meet Gate 2 criteria and raise 'ModApps' if necessary. - Several comments were made that more detail was required for the Elements of the solution, with more clarity being needed on the proposed processes involved. - Support was expressed by multiple respondents for the overall solution and efforts to offer a structured process with greater efficiency. - Multiple respondents expressed the need to see the accompanying three Methodologies and NESO's Guidance documents as soon as possible along with the regulatory framework/governance for them. - Several respondents noted a lack of evidence to support the proposal or any impact assessment. - Multiple respondents supported more visibility of the ENA Strategic Connections Group to assess if distribution and transmission queue re-ordering will be aligned. - Some respondents felt the Proposal could lead to unintended consequences such as the termination or reduction of viable projects with smaller industry participants not having access to the expertise required for the process. - Views were expressed that no due/undue discrimination could be foreseen from the proposal, as well as views with concerns over discrimination against a number of different project types. - Some respondents were not clear how the proposal will deliver either the Authority or Government policy and a suggestion for the full scope of Connections Reform being needed to make informed decisions. - Question 6 of the Workgroup Consultation related to Elements deemed not appropriate for the existing contracted background.
+There were responses identifying most of the proposed

-&lt;sup>23 Modification Applications (which are shortened, within the industry, to 'ModApps') where a project seeks to change parts of their contractual arrangements with NESO.
+Modification Applications (which are shortened, within the industry, to 'ModApps') where a project seeks to change parts of their contractual arrangements with NESO.